×

 Prerequisites

-You must be a cluster administrator or have permission to access secrets in the openshift-config-managed project.
+• You must have access to the cluster as a user with the cluster-admin role or you have permission to access secrets in the openshift-config-managed project.

 Procedure

-1. Copy the entitlement secret from the openshift-config-managed namespace to the build’s namespace:
+1. Copy the entitlement secret from the openshift-config-managed namespace to the namespace of the build by entering the following commands:

 $ cat << EOF > secret-template.txt